-Repeat sentences are one of the most crucial and scoring segment of PTE speaking module.
-These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of integrated weight age system of PTE.
+Repeat sentences are one of the most crucial and scoring segments of the PTE Speaking module.
+These questions aim at assessing the listening and speaking abilities of the test taker and that’s why forms a substantial and relatively scoring share of the integrated weightage system of PTE.

 You may get, around 8 to 12 repeat sentences on your test date.

-If you fail to remember the exact sentence in real PTE test, you may follow following tips to at least earn some points in fluency and pronunciation segment.
+If you fail to remember the exact sentence in the real PTE Test, you may follow the below tips to at least earn some points in the fluency and pronunciation segment.

-One of the express tricks that you can practice is undertaking lots of listening practice for developing a habit and better understanding of foreign accent (especially Australian) and speed.
-For this you can use original PTE exam material or you can even practice few informal ways such as listening to English videos and talk shows while subsequently sighting their transcripts.
+One of the express tricks that you can practice is undertaking lots of listening practice for developing a habit and a better understanding of foreign accent (especially Australian) and speed.
+For this, you can use original PTE Exam material or you can even practice a few informal ways such as listening to English videos and talk shows while subsequently sighting their transcripts.

-Precisely, building good short-term memory can be an ice-breaking strategy to crack this critical yet highly scoring segment of PTE speaking test.
+Precisely, building good short-term memory can be an ice-breaking strategy to crack this critical yet highly scoring segment of the PTE Speaking Test.